-The allowance for credit losses estimates all credit losses expected to occur in future over the remaining life of net investment in leases, financial assets measured at amortized cost, such as installment loans, held-to-maturity debt securities and other receivables, and is recognized adequately based on the management judgement.
+The allowance for credit losses estimates credit losses expected to occur in the future over the remaining life of net investment in leases, financial assets measured at amortized cost, such as installment loans and other receivables, and is recognized based on management judgement.
 Expected prepayments are reflected in the remaining life.
 The allowance for credit losses is increased by provision charged to income and is decreased by charge-offs, net of recoveries mainly.